-The La Sportiva Bushido has been at the top of our trail-running shoe rankings for years thanks to its excellent traction, stability, and all-around performance on technical terrain.
-Updated last year, the Bushido II features a compression-molded EVA midsole, burlier upper, and upgraded rubber toe cap.
-Eager to see how it compared, I took the latest model onto the tricky and often slippery trails of Vancouver’s North Shore.
-The result: everything I loved about the first iteration remains, including its fast-moving and confidence-inspiring feel.
-Below we break down the Bushido II’s traction, stability, comfort, weight, durability, fit, and more.
-To see how the Bushido II stacks up, see our article on the best trail-running shoes.
+The La Sportiva Bushido has been at the top of our trail running shoe rankings for years thanks to its excellent traction, stability, and all-around performance on technical terrain.
+Compared to the first iteration, the latest “II” features a compression-molded EVA midsole, burlier upper, and upgraded rubber toe cap.
+Eager to see how it performed, I took the Bushido II onto the tricky and often slippery trails of Vancouver’s North Shore.
+The result: everything I loved about the first generation remains, including its fast-moving and confidence-inspiring feel.
+Below we outline our experiences with the Bushido II.
+To see how it stacks up, see our article on the best trail running shoes.

 Table of Contents

 - The Competition

 For road running shoes, I typically prioritize comfort above all else—pavement is predictable, and foot strike remains similar step after step.
 However, for trail runners that I take on rough and rocky terrain, I place a big emphasis on traction and stability.
 And I'm happy to report that the La Sportiva Bushido II excels in both departments.
 Starting with traction, the Bushido performed similarly to its predecessor: its FriXion rubber outsole is extremely tacky whether ascending or descending and regardless of the quality of the trail.
 I found it deftly conquered everything from dirt to mud to slippery rocks and roots.